 If you feel like this is where you sit on the cabin fever scale of COVID-19, there are still a couple of other small things you can do from today that may help you to manage any unhelpful feelings or thoughts of entrapment.
 One simple step is a daily journal.
 Describe what you’re feeling and your daily challenges (or highlights) during this uncertain time.
 This can be a powerful way to let go of any anxiety or frustrations you are feeling.
 It can also help you to order your thoughts and get clearer on what you want to achieve.

 Secondly, be grateful.
 Find everything that you can be grateful for.
 Write it down, focus on it and embody it.
 Continue to revisit this place of gratitude whenever you feel swamped by the emotional rollercoaster.

 So, while it may feel like COVID-19 has stolen our freedoms, leaving us to suffer alone in our cabins, this is also a powerful moment in all of our lives.
 It’s an opportunity to relinquish the chains we have (unconsciously) attached to ourselves.
 We can explore our innermost freedoms that will allow us to be truly happy (beyond our Facebook and Instagram posts).

 Life will never be the same again.
-Through acceptance of what is, we can build stronger communities and create pathways to a greater freedom we have never before travelled.
+Through acceptance of what is, we can build stronger communities.
+We can create pathways to a greater freedom we have never before travelled.

-There are MANY fantastic articles discussing great strategies for dealing with coronavirus related issues now available in the amazing digital magazine in LivingNow’s app issue #007: Thriving BEYOND COVID-19 – all offering insight and inspiration on how we can move forward into a bright future, having learnt from this globally impactful time.
+There are MANY fantastic articles discussing great strategies for dealing with coronavirus related issues now available in the amazing digital magazine in LivingNow’s app issue #007: Thriving BEYOND COVID-19.
+They all offer insight and inspiration.
+They suggest how we can move forward into a bright future, having learnt from this globally impactful time.
 If you’d like to get the full publication for yourself, click HERE.